Cross-Gender Communication in Cyberspace

 communicating online.
 I wanted to hear what they thought about the

 differences between communicating online and face to face.
-And I wanted to
+And I wanted

 hear the stories behind the statistics from the women who found that

-electronic communication allowed them to speak their minds to the men who
+electronic communication allowed them to speak their minds to the men

 said that it eliminated thoughts of sex from their missives.